equalframework/equal-doc/docs/index.md

 * ORM & Collections support
 * Data Adapter
 * Authentication Management
-* Access Control
+* Access Controlling
 * Unit testing
 * Logging
 * Debugging console

+## More

-This framework is made for those who:
+This framework has been designed for those who:
 * don't want to always re-invent the wheel (but might occasionally enjoy it)
 * dislike learning whole frameworks over and over again
 * don't want to deal with dozens of files to achieve simple things

-In most cases, you don't need everything a framework offers.

-You might be interested in a few features but in order to take advantage of it, you have to comply with the framework specific logic and structure.
+In most cases, you don't need everything a framework offers: You might be interested in a few features but in order to take advantage of it, you have to comply with the framework specific logic and structure.

-A learning curve that is actually more like learning stairs without having to start from scratch (or, said otherwise, one can use it without knowing it!)
+eQual learning curve is actually more like learning stairs : one can use it without having to start from scratch or even without knowing it.

+### Key features

-* **client-server oriented**: intended for REST API development and back-end processing HTTP oriented
+* **client-server oriented**: HTTP native support, intended for REST API development and back-end processing
-* **code reusability**: easy integration of existing controllers results (use controllers as functions)
+* **code reusability**: easy integration of existing controllers results (controllers can be used as functions)
-* **code self-documented**: available tools invite to be descriptive about data structure (how it is structured, what is expected, what error
+* **self-documented code**: available tools invite to be descriptive about data structure: how it is structured, what is expected, what errors can occur
 * **self-explanatory API**